-Issuer: SG Issuer Company: AAC Technologies Holdings Inc. The Certificates: European Style Cash Settled Short Certificates relating to the Underlying Stock Number: 8,000,000 Certificates Form: The Certificates will be issued subject to, and with the benefit of, a master instrument by way of deed poll dated 17 June 2022 (the " Master Instrument ") and executed by the Issuer and the Guarantor and a master warrant agent agreement dated 29 May 2017 (the " Master Warrant Agent Agreement ") and made between the Issuer, the Guarantor and the Warrant Agent.
+Issuer: SG Issuer Company: City Developments Limited The Certificates: European Style Cash Settled Short Certificates relating to the Underlying Stock Number: A further 35,000,000 Certificates The Certificates shall be consolidated and form a single series with an existing issue of 2,900,000 European Style Cash Settled Short Certificates relating to the ordinary shares of City Developments Limited issued by the Issuer and listed on the SGX-ST, in which dealings commenced on 18 December 2020.
+Form: The Certificates will be issued subject to, and with the benefit of, a master instrument by way of deed poll dated 17 June 2022 (the " Master Instrument ") and executed by the Issuer and the Guarantor and a master warrant agent agreement dated 29 May 2017 (the " Master Warrant Agent Agreement ") and made between the Issuer, the Guarantor and the Warrant Agent.
 Cash Settlement Amount: In respect of each Certificate, is the amount (if positive) equal to: Notional Amount per Certificate x Closing Level Denominations: Certificates are represented by a global warrant in respect of all the Certificates.
 Exercise: The Certificates may only be exercised on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
 Certificate Holders will not be required to deliver an exercise notice.
 If the Cash Settlement Amount (less any Exercise Expenses) is positive, all Certificates will be deemed to have been automatically exercised at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day.
 The Cash Settlement Amount less the Exercise Expenses in respect of the Certificates shall be paid in the manner set out in Condition 4(c) of the Conditions.
 In the event the Cash Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
-(Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Expenses Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment from the laguer in respect of the Certificate Day. from the Issuer in respect of the Certificates.
-Exercise and Trading Currency: SGD
+(Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment from the Issuer in respect of the Certificates.

-Transfers of Certificates: Certificates may only be transferred in Board Lots (or integral multiples thereof).
+Exercise and Trading Currency: SGD Board Lot: 100 Certificates Transfers of Certificates: Certificates may only be transferred in Board Lots (or integral multiples thereof).
 All transfers in Certificates, in the open market or otherwise, must be effected through a securities account with CDP.
 Title will pass upon registration of the transfer in the records of CDP.
 Listing: Application has been made to the SGX-ST for permission to deal in and for quotation of the Certificates and the SGX-ST has agreed in principle to grant permission to deal in and for quotation of the Certificates.
 Issue of the Certificates is conditional on such listing being granted.
-It is expected that dealings in the Certificates on the SGX-ST will commence on or about 25 November 2022.
+It is expected that dealings in the Certificates on the SGX-ST will commence on or about 7 December 2022.
 Governing Law: The laws of Singapore Warrant Agent: The Central Depository (Pte) Limited 11 North Buona Vista Drive #06-07 The Metropolis Tower 2 Singapore 138589 Further Issues: Further issues which will form a single series with the Certificates will be permitted, subject to the approval of the SGX-ST.